Persuasive Strategies: Social Proof

-Social proof works because people tend to act in ways that are similar to others.
+People tend to act in ways that are similar to others.
 Despite saying we “march to the beat of our own drummer,” it is much more likely that we “stay in step,” or “keep up with the Joneses.”
-Social proof works best in situations where someone is unsure how to act and when the persuaders are seen as similar to us.
+Social proof works best in situations where someone is unsure of how to act and considers the persuader as similar.

 One of the fascinating examples comes from Colleen Szot’s infomercial for Nordic Trac.
 She changed the call to action from “Operators are standing by,” to “If operators are busy, please call again.”
-This one shift created social proof that many people may be calling.
-Szot’s advertisement surpassed the highest response rate on the home-shopping channel.
+This one shift created a perception that many people were calling.
+Szot’s advertisement surpassed the previous highest response rate on the home-shopping channel.

 - Testimonials are one of the best ways to use social proof.
 You have to be careful here.
 Income testimonials must be accompanied with what the average person makes.
 Product claims must also show what the typical user can expect.

 - Use of “customers who bought this product also bought…” is another way to create social proof.
 For example, Amazon shows what others have purchased with the product you selected.

 - Longevity indicates that other people must like the company because it has been in business for so many years.

 - Using social media can also provide social proof.
 When a lot of people “like” your page, this provides group support.